Aristocraties/droids/Flo/Arduino/README.md

 # Arduino Nano & Waveshare LCD Project

 This project involves connecting a Waveshare 1.28 round LCD to Arduino Nanos via SPI.
+I originally had the eyes connected by SPI to the Raspberry Pi's GPIO pins, but found that the need to have realtime comms to the eyes plus the realtime microphone listening was too much, so I dedicated eye functions to the nanos and just use serial comms to call to them from the Raspberry Pi.

 ## Hardware Requirements